^

 Symptoms of numbness in the fingers of the right hand

-Numbness of the right thumb
+Numbness of the thumb of the right hand

 Numbness of the index finger of the right hand